 However, I’ve never actually heard a doctor tell me these things.
-I was chatting recently to consultant at one of our partner clinics about this and he was explaining all the myths surrounding trying to conceive and IVF.
+I was chatting recently to a consultant at one of our partner clinics about this and he was explaining all the myths surrounding trying to conceive and IVF.
 I thought I would share them, and others, here with you.
 I couldn’t believe how many there were!

 Fertility myths 1: You have to use the missionary position

 You may have heard you have to use the missionary position if you’ve tried to conceive naturally at any point.
-Healthy sperm are excellent swimmers and are focussed on their goal.
+Healthy sperm are excellent swimmers and are focusing on their goal.
 As long as sperm enter the vagina, they’ll be headed on their way to their destination, no matter what the position.
 It’s best then to just go with the flow, enjoy it and not engineer anything.

 Fertility myths 2: Bed rest can increase your chance of success

 The myth that bed rest can help with implantation has been around for a long time.
 It was believed that the activity could cause the embryo to detach from the uterine.
-However there is no evidence that this helps.
-Bed rest was a common prescription for all sorts of ailments in the past but, logically, we would have dies out as a species ages ago if our reproductive organs were that fragile.
+However, there is no evidence that this helps.
+Bed rest was a common prescription for all sorts of ailments in the past but, logically, we would have died out as a species ages ago if our reproductive organs were that fragile.
 So it’s ok to continue with your normal daily activities.